-Host institution must maintain and provide proof of at least \$1 million of Commercial General Liability insurance on an occurrence form for Bodily Injury and Property Damage, including Products Liability (including completedoperations coverage), coverage for contractual liability, independent contractors, and personal and advertising injury.
+The host institution must maintain and provide proof of at least \$1 million of Commercial General Liability insurance on an occurrence form for Bodily Injury and Property Damage, including Products Liability (including completedoperations coverage), coverage for contractual liability, independent contractors, and personal and advertising injury.
 Coverage cannot exclude liability arising from athletic participation, spectators, alcohol or food-borne illness.
-Certificate must be submitted to NCAA prior to competition.
+The certificate of insurance (COI) must be submitted to the NCAA prior to competition.
 State institutions subject to state governing tort laws are permitted to provide proof of limited liability under state laws instead of CGL coverage.
 (This is the minimum requirement per NCAA bylaws).

-Venue must maintain and provide a minimum of \$1 million in Commercial General Liability insurance on an occurrence form for Bodily Injury and Property Damage, including Products Liability (including completedoperations coverage), coverage for contractual liability, independent contractors, and personal and advertising injury.
+The venue must maintain and provide a minimum of \$1 million in Commercial General Liability insurance on an occurrence form for Bodily Injury and Property Damage, including Products Liability (including completed-operations coverage), coverage for contractual liability, independent contractors, and personal and advertising injury.
 Coverage cannot exclude liability arising from athletic participation, spectators, alcohol or food-borne illness.
-NCAA must be named as an additional insured.
+The NCAA must be named as an additional insured.